The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, run OpenLane. ``flow.tcl`` is the entry point for OpenLane.
-The command needs to be ran from inside the OpenLane's enviorment as described in quickstart.
+The command needs to be run from inside the environment of OpenLane as described in quickstart.

 .. code-block::

     ./flow.tcl -design mem_1r1w -tag full_guide -overwrite

-Analyzing the flow generated files
+Analyzing the flow-generated files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can open interactive view using following commands:
+You can open the interactive view using the following commands:

 .. code-block::